Kaweees/SystemC/README.md

 <!-- ABOUT THE PROJECT -->

-A template for creating C++ header-only libraries accelerated with CUDA/Apple Metal
+A template for creating and testing System-Level Models in SystemC.

 ### Built With